tangchihyu/jruyi.github.io/gettingstarted/building-a-discard-server/index.md

 bin/ruyi-cli route:set eg.discard.tcpsvr jruyi.me.endpoint.null
 ```

-This is to tell Messaging Engine to dispatch any message from endpoint *eg.discard.tcpsvr* to endpoint *jruyi.me.endpoint.null*.
-Endpoint *jruyi.me.endpoint.null* is a special one.
-It swallows any message dispatched to it.
+This is to tell Messaging Engine to dispatch any message from endpoint *eg.discard.tcpsvr* to endpoint *jruyi.me.endpoint.null* which is a builtin endpoint to swallow any message dispatched to it.

 That's it!
 You just built a discard server using JRuyi.